OpenTails/CRUMPET-Android/README.md

 make create-apk-digitail
 ```

-Once this final command completes, you should hopefully have an apk in /home/user/DIGITAiL/build/digitail_build_apk/build/outputs/apk/debug/digitail_build_apk-debug.apk (or where ever else you created your clone).
+Once this final command completes, you should hopefully have an apk in `/home/user/DIGITAiL/build/digitail_build_apk/build/outputs/apk/debug/digitail_build_apk-debug.apk` (or where ever else you created your clone).

-If you added the -v bit to your docker command, then you can copy that file to your local machine by doing e.g. "cp /home/user/DIGITAiL/build/digitail_build_apk/build/outputs/apk/debug/digitail_build_apk-debug.apk /output", and then looking in your apks folder using whatever method you usually use.
+If you added the `-v` bit to your docker command, then you can copy that file to your local machine by doing e.g.

+`cp /home/user/DIGITAiL/build/digitail_build_apk/build/outputs/apk/debug/digitail_build_apk-debug.apk /output`

+and then looking in your apks folder using whatever method you usually use.

-You now have an apk, which you can install to your android device in the usual way (and which that is will depend on you, though "adb install apkfile" usually does the trick).
+You now have an apk, which you can install to your android device in the usual way (and which that is will depend on you, though `adb install apkfile` usually does the trick).

 To also sign the apk for use on the Play store, the following command might be used.
 Note that you will need the appropriate keystore to hand in an appropriate location, or it will quite entirely fail: